Eileen Diamond (Jun 15, 1943)

-Her fine speaking voice led to Eileen being cast as the voice-over narrator for the five-part Anything Can Happen Day feature Fun with a Camera.
-She and three other kids were taught the basics of photography by a professional on location at the San Diego Zoo and Disneyland.
-She also was featured in another ACH Day multi-part serial called Rookie Fireman, this time with Walt Disney himself as a co-host.
-Eileen and three other kids were put through a cut-down training regimen by the Los Angeles County Fire Department.
-Because of the physical requirements of the program, the kids wore jeans and sneakers instead of their usual dress clothes.
+Eileen was a well-rounded performer and could sing.
+Although she was never featured as a singer, she did get to sing an occasional solo line in numbers such as Land of Me-Oh-My and Holiday in Hawaii.
+She could also act, was cast as the voice-over narrator for the five-part Anything Can Happen Day feature Fun with a Camera, learning the basics of photography at the San Diego Zoo and Disneyland.
+She also did the voice over for another multi-part serial called Rookie Fireman, this time with Walt Disney himself as a co-host.
+Eileen and three other kids were put through an abbreviated training program by the Los Angeles City Fire Department, and she was carried down a ladder (all 78 pounds of her) in a rescue simulation.

 One thing made Eileen somewhat unique: she soloed a complete work on the piano in Basketball Ballet